Homesteading Blog

 2023 Christmas Markets and Local Craft Fairs We Are Attending

 Immerse yourself in the essence of Fraser Valley’s artisan brilliance this fall, as Lou Meggiato of Wild Bluebell Homestead unveils a symphony of handcrafted treasures at various coveted craft fairs.
 In the crisp, inspirational air of autumn, wander through spaces vibrant with local creativity and community warmth.
 These events are not just markets; they are gatherings of heart, art, and local essence, a place where each product tells a story and each stall sings a song of community and craftsmanship.
-Hubco Brewery Market Date: 25th October Time: 4pm until 8pm Location: 33211 N Railway Ave, Mission, BC V2V 1E4 Step into the vibrant realm of Hubco Brewery, where creativity and …
+Hubco Brewery Market Date: 25th October Time: 4pm until 8pm Location: 33211 N Railway Ave, Mission, BC V2V 1E4 Step

-2023 Christmas Markets and Local Craft Fairs We Are Attending READ BLOG POST >
+2023 Christmas Markets and Local Craft Fairs We Are Attending Read Blog Post

 buy handcrafted cbd bath bombs online in abbotsford british columbia canada from conjuring karma